-The LIFE Skills’ Program (Learning Independence For Everyday) services students from Kindergarten through age 21 and is located within the Molloy Education Center.
-Students serviced in the LIFE Skills’ program require instruction in self-care skills, communication skills, functional academic skills, community instruction and vocational and transition services.
+The LIFE Skills Program (Learning Independence For Everyone) services students from kindergarten through high school and is located within the Molloy Education Center.
+Students serviced in the LIFE Skills program require instruction in self-care skills, communication skills, functional academic skills, community instruction, vocational and transition services.

 Classrooms provide small group instruction with a highly individualized researched based curriculum.
 This curriculum is aligned with the curricula of member districts as well as the Illinois Learning Standards.
 All classroom activities are designed to enhance student independence and reflect current, best practices methodology.
 Curriculum is presented in a multi-modal and multi-environmental approach.
 Classroom activities are designed to be both age-appropriate and functional for students.

 All IEP goals are developed in a collaborative model.
 A multidisciplinary team develops goals, instructional strategies, and accommodations that can be utilized across settings with special education classroom staff, parents and within the community.

 NTDSE embraces the use of technology on a daily basis to enhance the curriculum and IEP goal instruction.

 Students in the LIFE Skills program receive regular opportunities to participate within their community.
 Structured community activities occur on a weekly basis and provide an opportunity for students to generalize skills from the classroom to the community.
 Students are presented with opportunities to generalize skills in restaurants, stores, shopping centers and recreational/leisure experiences.

 NTDSE provides a variety of professional development to help families begin to plan for post-secondary life.
 Individualized transition planning begins at the IEP meeting when a child is 14.
 Staff in the LIFE Skills program work closely with community agencies and adult service providers to assist parents in planning for their students' future.